 Additional proof might also be used to confirm that the truck driver’s negligence caused or contributed to the crash.
-Provide your legal team with any information you may have that proves the truck driver caused your trucking accident.
-Your lawyer may be able to help you gather any relevant materials that support your potential right to financial recovery that are not already in your possession.
+Our team may be able to help you gather any relevant materials that support your potential right to financial recovery that are not already in your possession.

 If a truck driver’s error caused the accident you were involved in, you might have legal recourse for financial compensation.
-A trucking accident lawyer in your area might be able to help you prove that truck driver negligence or error caused your accident.
-Your lawyer might also be able to assist you in navigating all stages of the personal injury insurance claim or lawsuit process.
+A trucking accident lawyer from our firm might be able to help you prove that the truck driver’s negligence or error caused your accident.
+We can also help you navigate all stages of the personal injury insurance claims or lawsuit process.

 Can Distracted Driving Cause Trucking Accidents?

 The FMCSA cites distracted driving among truck drivers as a significant cause of trucking accidents.
 Their research goes on to cite the following internal and external distractions that may cause or contribute to a truck accident: